ibm-cloud-docs/cloud-pak-data/getting-started.md

 {: #storage}

 You must ensure that your cluster has sufficient resources and is configured to use supported storage.
 You can choose one of the following storage options:
-- Single zone classic cluster with storage IBM Cloud File Storage
+- Single zone classic cluster with IBM Cloud File Storage
-- Single zone classic cluster with storage IBM Cloud Portworx Enterprise
+- Single zone classic cluster with IBM Cloud Portworx Enterprise storage
-- Multi zone classic cluster with storage IBM Cloud Portworx Enterprise
+- Multi zone classic cluster with IBM Cloud Portworx Enterprise storage

 If you are using a single zone classic cluster with IBM Cloud File Storage, IBM Cloud accounts have a default quota of 250 storage volumes.
 Before you start the installation, ensure that each account has enough storage volumes for {{site.data.keyword.cpd_full}} to be installed.
 For more information, see [How many volumes can be ordered?](https://cloud.ibm.com/docs/infrastructure/FileStorage?topic=FileStorage-file-storage-faqs#how-many-volumes-can-be-ordered)